Haus Alpenz

 Dolin Blanc Vermouth de Chambéry

-• Spectacular in gin, agave, white rum or pisco-based cocktails.
+• Spectacular in gin, agave, white rum or pisco cocktails - the best Blond Negroni

 The sweet, pale ‘Blanc’ variety of vermouth was first created and made famous by Dolin in Chambéry long before Italian producers replicated the style as ‘Bianco’.
 The Blanc is traditionally served with a sliced strawberry, a splash of soda and a twist.
 Dolin blanc’s elegance and slight vanilla edge marry beautifully in the ‘new classic’ Blond Negroni.
 In other cocktails, Dolin Blanc pairs well with blanco tequila or other flavorful clear spirits.
 It is ideal for infusions of melon or other fruit, and an appetizing accompaniment to a wide variety of cheeses.